|

 Film

-Excerpts from LETHAL WEAPON 2 (1989) Directed by Richard Donner
+Lethal Weapon 2 (1989) Directed by Richard Donner - in class

 Suggested Reading